Code-Institute-Submissions/molacuizine/README.md

 provided so as allow users to add their first and last name during sign-up.
 Customisation was achived by literature obtained from [here](https://dev.to/gajesh/the-complete-django-allauth-guide-la3).

-Signal were also used to permit the creation of a Userprofile model once the user had registered.
+Signals were used to permit the creation of a Userprofile model once the user had registered and also for the updating of cost totals when items were deleted or added.

 The store model permitted the saving of the store online status which would could be changed accordingly.

+### Migrations

+Once models were defined migrations were made to SQLite database using the commands:
+1. ```python3 manage.py makemigrations```
+2. ```python3 manage.py migrate```

+This would ensure the database was set-up correctly and were aligned with the models.

 ### Forms used